Miracle Foundation was born on Mother’s Day 2000, when Caroline Boudreaux was traveling in India and visited her first orphanage. Here’s her story…

 At age 28, I was an account executive at a TV station in Austin, Texas.
-I was making more money than I had ever dreamed of and had the material things that seemed to define success: A beautiful home, flashy new car and active social life.
+I was making more money than I had ever dreamed of and had the material things that seemed to define success: a beautiful home, a flashy new car and an active social life.
 But even though from the outside it looked like I’d made it, I felt empty inside.

 It was about that time I decided to take a sabbatical from my job and life.
-My friend Chris Monheim (now Poynor) and I came up with the crazy idea of taking a trip around the world to chase summer for a year.
+My friend Chris and I came up with the crazy idea of taking a trip around the world to chase summer for a year.
 We pulled out a map of the world and began plotting our course.
 Chris insisted that one of the stops along the way had to be India; she had been sponsoring a young boy there and wanted to meet him.
 I was skeptical and thought she was wasting her money.
 I doubted she was making a difference and told her that it was a scam.

 In January 2000, we set out on our global journey.
 By May we had made our way to India and the small, rural village where Manus, Chris’ sponsored child, lived.
 Upon our arrival, we received a ceremonial welcome from the entire village.
 Chris was absolutely thrilled to meet Manus and see how her money had been helping him and his family.
 I couldn’t believe that he was real.